PatrickRuddiman/Toolkit/Tools/AnalyzeLogs/SPEC.md

 ## Enhanced DocFX Reporting System

 This system is responsible for generating comprehensive, well-structured, and visually rich reports in DocFX-compatible markdown format.
 Reports are generated in two main scenarios:
-1. By the `loganalyzer report generate <sessionId>` command, producing a full analysis report for a session including any queries the user may have run.
+1. By the `loganalyzer report --project "ProjectName" [--run-id <runId>]` command, producing a full analysis report for an analysis run including any queries the user may have run.
 2. Dynamically during an interactive `loganalyzer query` session, where each query and its results are appended to a running markdown document.

 ### Rich Markdown Generation